nick-roberson/product-engineer-starter/backend/README.md

 ## Generating the Frontend Client

 To generate the frontend client we can use the `openapi-generator` to generate the client.
+Make sure to run this from the root of the project.

 Navigate to the root of this project and do the following:
 1. First we need to install the `openapi-generator`